 Parents have seen Paula dancing and singing with their toddlers at Lehrman since 2003.
 Off campus her specialties are Zumba and salsa.
 In 1999 Paula came to Miami for vacation from Argentina, where she worked for a company specializing in sand production.
 She liked this town so much, she found herself coming back to live permanently!
 Paula is married to Eduardo and in her free time she enjoys having dinner with friends and playing with her beautiful shih tzu, Lola.

 Natalie is a Pre-Kindergarten Teacher who began her career at the RASG Hebrew Academy, where she worked for eight years prior to coming to Lehrman.
 Natalie received her National CDA from Miami-Dade College.
-She lived in Israel for seven years and she is married and has two adorable children, one of whom, Julia, is currently enrolled in the Early Childhood program at Lehrman.
+She lived in Israel for seven years and she is married and has two adorable children, one of whom, Julia, is a Lehrman student.
 Natalie speaks three languages: English, Hebrew, and Russian.

 Nicole AbelsonSchool Counselor

 Nicole, who came to Lehrman in 2009, was born in Tennessee and moved to St. Louis, Missouri at age 13.
 She received a BS degree in Business from the University of Kansas, and an MS degree in Dance Movement Therapy from Pratt Institute in New York.
 Nicole became a South Floridian in 2004 and worked at area hospitals and rehabilitation centers, combining the arts and therapy.
 She also studied in London and traveled throughout Europe.
 When not at work, she dances as much as she can and spends time with family, including husband Scott and children, Thomas and Alexandra, both Lehrman students.